Luke-Skycrawler/Simplex-Dual/README.md

 # Simplex-Dual

-an naive, test-rich implementation of simplex algorithm
+A naive, test-rich implementation of the simplex and simplex-dual algorithms for solving Linear Programming problems.

-unit tests
+### Unit tests
 - [x] input
 - [x] 0 solution
 - [x] inf